LaiArturs/RouterOS_API/README.md

 # RouterOS API

-Python API for RouterOS.
-Super light, easy to use and modify.
+Python API for MikroTik RouterOS.
+Simple and easy to use.

+> **WARNING** for old users:
+>
+> Project has changes it's structure and import signature.

 #### Features:
 * Easy to use;